amingilani/blog/content/posts/generating-a-secure-passphrase.md

     rules is not nearly as significant as initially thought, although the impact on usability and memorability is severe."
 [^2]: "largest cracking network" is one way to describe the bitcoin mining
     network.
-It's a distributed system trying to guess the password that unlocks the next bitcoin block.
+It's a distributed system rewarded to guess a key that unlocks the next bitcoin block.
 The peak hash rate as of writing this article was ~325.11 EH/s in October 2022 according to [Bitcoin.com](https://news.bitcoin.com/3-bitcoin-mining-records-set-in-october-btc-hash-price-taps-lifetime-low-while-hashrate-and-difficulty-surged/).